Main walk: 17.3km (10.7 miles)

 a) Shorter start from Cuxton.
 This option cuts 2.3km (1.5 miles) off the main route, making a total walk of 15km/9.3 miles.
 You miss out some fine downland sections and views on the main walk, but your compensation is a lovely climb up a hill with fine views of the Medway Valley (and nice wildflowers in May).
 You then follow a wooded ridge to merge with the main walk route.

-b) Ending the walk just after lunch.
-Sole Street station is just 0.9km/0.6 miles from the lunch pub, the Cock Inn, and so it is possible to end the walk here, making a walk of 11.7km/7.3 miles (or 9.4km/5.9 miles if combined with option a).
+b) Shorter ending.
+Sole Street station is just 0.9km/0.6 miles from the the Cock Inn, and so it is possible to end the walk here, making a walk of 11.7km/7.3 miles (or 9.4km/5.9 miles if combined with option a).

 c) & d) Alternative start or finish to Snodland to Sole Street walk.
 The morning of these walk directions can be used as an alternative start to Time Out Country Walks Volume 2 Walk 17 Snodland to Sole Street.
 Or its afternoon can be used to extend that walk: see the main walk document (DOWNLOAD WALK button above) for details.